Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Likelihood-Free Frequentist Inference via Odds Estimation

-\revJMLR{where $\hat p(D;\theta)$ is defined as in Equation \ref{eq::pvalue_regression}.}\\ \\ \revJMLR{Note that there is a key computational difference between estimating p-values versus estimating critical values: the LF2I conditional quantile from Algorithm~\ref{alg:estimate_cutoffs} is a function of the parameter $\theta$ only.
-Hence, we can construct confidence sets for different realizations $D$ of $\D$ without retraining, as is evident from Equation \ref{eq:est_conf_set} below.
-The p-value, on the other hand, is a function of both $\theta$ and of the observed sample $D$ itself.
-As a result, Algorithm~\ref{alg:estimate_pvalues} has to be repeated for each observed $D$, making the computation of p-values more expensive.}
+Note that there is a key computational difference between estimating p-values versus estimating critical values.
+The p-value is a function of both $\theta$ and the observed sample $D$ itself.
+As a result, Algorithm~\ref{alg:estimate_pvalues} has to be repeated for each observed $D$, making the computation of p-values non-amortized.

-\subsubsection{\revJMLR{Amortized Confidence Sets}}
+\subsubsection{Amortized Confidence Sets}